Miguel España

 Miguel España Garcés (born 31 January 1964) is a Mexican former professional footballer and manager.
-He was a player of UNAM Pumas, and took over as coach after Hugo Sánchez stepped down as coach, and he took them to the Copa Sudamericana 2005 cup final which they lost.
+He was a player of Pumas UNAM, and took over as coach after Hugo Sánchez stepped down as coach, and he took them to the Copa Sudamericana 2005 cup final which they lost.
 España also played in the 1986 FIFA World Cup.

 International career

 España made 81 appearances and scored two goals for Mexico from 1984 to 1994.